-3. We will take care of the medical team and ambulance, remember to take care of yourself. if you hurt yourself badly, stay in one place we will find you quicker and you get out.
+3. We will take care of the medical team and ambulance, remember to take care of yourself.
+If you hurt yourself badly, stay in one place we will find you quicker and you get out.
 This race is at the start of the running season, don’t be a hero.
 Twists and such happen.
 Let our EMS on mountain bikes help you out.

 4. Have fun and smile.
 Being serious and frowning wastes too much energy.

 5. Thank the volunteers.
 They are working as hard as you are and cheering (okay maybe taunting) you on.
 Bowing to the volunteers and kissing their feet is permitted.
 Any abuse of volunteers or racers will result in an automatic removal from the race with no refund and no eligibility for future races.

 6. All competitors must carry at a minimum a 600ml water bottle throughout the course.
 Those without proper hydration will be disqualified as this is a safety issue.
 We hate our ambulances to be busy when they don’t have to.